 Your computer automatically keeps a history of the web pages you visit and may save graphics, cookies and other files to your computer.
 This means others can find out which websites you have visited by looking through your computer's history or cache file.
 You can clear your history or empty your cache file in your browser's settings.

 Click on the Tools menu (in the row at the top of the browser).

 Select Internet Options from the drop down menu.

 Under the title, 'Temporary Internet Files', click on 'Delete Files'.

 You can also check the box that says delete all offline content.

 Guidance for Online Counsellors

-The storage of client records when working online requires careful adherence to Data protection requirements and also Ethical Guidelines when working online.
+The storage of client records when working online requires careful adherence to Data protection and GDPR requirements and also Ethical Guidelines when working online.
 The British Association for Counselling and Psychotherpay (BACP)have information available for purchase to those counsellors working online with clients.
 BACP

 If you are looking for an online CPD resource which focused on online counselling and supervision, or general counselling and supervision practice, take at look at Online Events as they offer very reasonable membership and if you register there are literally thousands of resources in their library.
 You can also watch live events as an online delegate